mokdevel/DarcMods/DarcMissions/docs/MISSION_CRASHSITE.md

 ```

 ### SDRC_Crashsite
+SDRC_Crashsite uses Camp functionality.
 ```
 SDRC_MissionConfigGeneral general : See General parameters
 SDRC_MissionConfigAi ai : See AI parameters
 ```
 ```
 # SDRC_Crashsite specific
+SDRC_Camp
-SCR_DC_Loot loot : (optional) Loot found in the box. array<SDRC_Structure> campItems : (optional) Prefabs to spawn at the crashsite.
+  loot : (optional) The loot found in the box spawned near the crash campItems : (optional) Prefabs to spawn at the crashsite.
 Note that first item shall be the loot box. array<SDRC_HelicopterInfo> helicopterInfo : The helicopter is selected randomly.
 ```